ianh/owl/README.md

 - Patrick Dubroy, Saketh Kasibatla, Meixian Li, Marko Röder, and Alex Warth.
 2016.
 [Language Hacking in a Live Programming Environment](https://ohmlang.github.io/pubs/live2016/).

-Owl turns the icicles upside down, on the principle that the text itself forms the leaves of the tree.
+Owl turns the icicles upside down (on the principle that the text itself forms the leaves of the tree).